 I have served as a Steering Committee member for MentorNet, a volunteer-run global health mentorship program offered through the Canadian Society for International Health, for several years and counting.
 I have also helped organize the PEace, Global health, And SUStainability (PEGASUS) conference in 2018 and am an Honorary Advisory Board Member for the PEGASUS Institute.
 I was recently named to the list of Canadian Women in Global Health and recognized with a Rising Star Award from Health Promotion Canada.

-In my free time, I enjoy travelling, hiking, and playing board games (especially Settlers of Catan).
+In addition to the aforementioned pursuits, I enjoy travelling, hiking, and playing board games (especially Settlers of Catan).

 Associate, Takemi Program in International Health, Harvard T. H. Chan School of Public Health, Harvard University